-The True Maldives is active in the Maldives for almost 24 years.
+The True Maldives is active in the Maldives for more than 25 years.

 Organising adventurous dive safaris (liveaboards) for serious divers.

-We specialise in dive safaris with large marine animals.
+We specialize in safaris with large marine animals.

-During 11 days and 10 nights, we do 3 dives a day (except the first and last diving day), including night, wreck, and drift dives.
+During our liveaboards, we do 3 dives a day (except the first and last diving day), including night, wreck, and drift dives.

 Breakfast and 2 hot meals a day are included, as well as coffee, tea & snacks.

-On board the safari boat ‘The Dhinasha’ which is managed exceptionally professional, you will enjoy the surroundings.
+On board ‘The Dhinasha’ which is managed exceptionally professional, you will enjoy the surroundings.

 The boat is kept in a very good shape and the crew is amongst the very best we have worked with in the Maldives.

 I can recommend everyone to make this trip with The True Maldives, because they really go for the big stuff, and because they have a different sailing schedule to the other cruise boats.